-- 8.2 Each person with a right of appeal under the Anti-Doping Rules, if not a party to the proceedings before the Arbitral Tribunal, and if not wishing to exercise its right to attend the hearing, shall have the right to be kept advised by the Anti- Doping Organisation of the status of the proceedings. - 8.3 The hearing shall be conducted in English.
+- 8.4 Each person with a right of appeal under the Anti-Doping Rules, if not a party to the proceedings before the Arbitral Tribunal, and if not wishing to exercise its right to attend the hearing, shall have the right to be kept advised by the Anti-Doping Organisation of the status of the proceedings. - 8.5 The hearing shall be conducted in English.
 The Respondent shall be entitled to use an interpreter provided by the NADP at the Respondent's own cost.
-Any party wishing to rely upon documents written in a language other than English shall produce official English translations of such documents at his/its own cost. - 8.4 The procedure to be followed at the hearing shall be at the discretion of the Tribunal chairman, provided always that the hearing is conducted in a fair manner, with a reasonable opportunity provided for each party to present evidence (including the right to call and to question witnesses), address the Tribunal and present its/his case as to both liability and "Consequences".
-The Tribunal shall have discretion as to whether to receive evidence from witnesses in person, by telephone, by video conference or in writing, and shall have the right to question a witness and control the questioning of witnesses by a party. - 8.5 Unless the Tribunal orders that parties may make submissions in writing only, all parties should attend hearings in person, along with any representative(s).
-The non-attendance of any party or his representative at the hearing, after proper notice of the hearing has been provided, shall not prevent the Tribunal from proceeding with the hearing in his absence, whether or not written submissions have been made by or on behalf of that party. - 8.6 Once the parties have completed their respective submissions, the Tribunal shall retire to determine in private whether it is satisfied to the required standard that the Respondent has committed the ADRV(s) with which he is charged.
+Any party wishing to rely upon documents written in a language other than English shall produce official English translations of such documents at his/its own cost. - 8.6 The hearing shall be audio recorded for the Panel and parties' benefit, who may request a copy.
+The recording will only be held by the Secretariat as long as is necessary. - 8.7 The procedure to be followed at the hearing shall be at the discretion of the Tribunal chairman, provided always that the hearing is conducted in a fair manner, with a reasonable opportunity provided for each party to present evidence (including the right to call and to question witnesses), address the Tribunal and present its/his case as to both liability and "Consequences".
+The Tribunal shall have discretion as to whether to receive evidence from witnesses in person, by telephone, by video conference or in writing, and shall have the right to question a witness and control the questioning of witnesses by a party. - 8.8 Unless the Tribunal orders that parties may make submissions in writing only, all parties should attend hearings in person, along with any representative(s).
+Hearings may be conducted remotely using technology, such as by video or teleconference.
+The non-attendance of any party or his representative at the hearing, after proper notice of the hearing has been provided, shall not prevent the Tribunal from proceeding with the hearing in his absence, whether or not written submissions have been made by or on behalf of that party. - 8.9 Once the parties have completed their respective submissions, the Tribunal shall retire to determine in private whether it is satisfied to the required standard that the Respondent has committed the ADRV(s) with which he is charged.
 The Tribunal shall make its decision unanimously or by majority.
 No member of the Tribunal may abstain.